noudess/docs-main/Data-Buckets.md

 # Expiration Examples

-* Below in this LUA example we will count the number of times a player has talked to an NPC, first by checking if we've got a bucket set at all, if not we will set an expiration time on it using unix time.
+* Below in this LUA example we will count the number of times a player has talked to an NPC, first by checking if we've got a bucket set at all, if not we will set an expiration time on it.
 Each time we call set_data, it will not over-ride the original expiration time unless we pass a new time parameter

 ```lua
 function event_say(e)